 - The day pass at Obersalzberg Documentation Center is €3 making it one of the 3 cheapest tourist Attractions in Germany.

 Located in Bavaria, Germany, close to the Austrian border, Obersalzberg was one of the most popular tourist destinations in the Berchtesgaden Alps in the 19th century.
-That changed when Hitler purchased the local Mountain House residence and Obersalzberg became a restricted area, the so-called Führersperrgebiet, which shielded Hitler, SS and police leaders as well as other party officials from public access.
+That changed when Hitler purchased the local Mountain House residence, and Obersalzberg became a restricted area, the so-called Führersperrgebiet, which shielded Hitler, SS and police leaders as well as other party officials from the public.
 Hitler's last visit was in 1944, before he left for his Wolf's Lair headquarters in July.
 The premises were heavily damaged by an Allied air raid of Biritsh and American bombers in April 1945.

 The Occupation of US Troops